What are Procurement and Contracting?

 Procurement is the end‑to‑end process of sourcing, negotiating, and acquiring goods and services that an organisation needs to operate.
 It includes:

-Effective procurement requires strong knowledge of supply chains, supplier markets, and contract management.
+Effective procurement and contracting requires strong knowledge of supply chains, supplier markets, and contract management.
 It also demands the ability to build reliable, long‑term supplier partnerships.

 In modern organisations, procurement is not just a support function — it is a strategic driver of cost savings, risk reduction, and operational efficiency.